DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/month-view.md

-endDate? | Date | Specifies the cell end time. otherMonth? | boolean | Indicates whether the cell's date is not in the current month. today? | boolean | Indicates whether the cell's date is today. isShaded? | boolean | Specifies whether the cell is shaded. formatDate | [FormatterFn](scheduler.md#formatterfn) | A function that formats dates according to the set locale.
+endDate? | Date | Specifies the cell end time. otherMonth? | boolean | Indicates whether the cell's date is not in the current month. today? | boolean | Indicates whether the cell's date is today. isShaded? | boolean | Indicates whether the cell is shaded. formatDate | [FormatterFn](scheduler.md#formatterfn) | A function that formats dates according to the set locale.

 ### MonthView.AppointmentLayerProps